karma4u101/FoBo-Lift-Templating-Demo/README.md

 User powered basic example
 ==========================
-**(*)** This is a _unofficial_ Lift user powered basic assembly example which means it is a work based on the sound foundation of Lift and done by a developer who uses Lift for development ;), sharing it with others.
+**(*)** This is a _unofficial_ Lift user powered basic assembly example which means it is a work based on the sound foundation of Lift, done by a developer who uses Lift for development ;), sharing it with others.